MSt in Practical Ethics

 The MSt in Practical Ethics offers high quality training in practical ethics through flexible, part-time learning.

-This course is run jointly by the Oxford Uehiro Centre for Practical Ethics (a research centre in the Faculty of Philosophy in the Humanities Division), and the Department for Continuing Education, and draws on the internationally recognised research and expertise of the Oxford Uehiro Centre for Practical Ethics, the Ethox Centre and the Faculty of Philosophy.
+This course is run jointly by the Uehiro Oxford Institute and the Department for Continuing Education, and draws on the internationally recognised research and expertise of the Uehiro Oxford Institute and the Ethox Centre.

 The course is highly interdisciplinary in character but the primary focus is ethical and philosophical.
 Students will learn how to apply rigorous philosophical analysis to real-life ethical problems and will be provided with a grounding in key ethical concepts and methods, as well as in major debates in practical ethics.
 Students will also have the opportunity for in-depth research on a topic of their choice.